 Growing up in Canada, I was fortunate enough to be able to visit my family a few times during the Holiday season, and I always loved going to these Christmas markets ( or Weihnachtsmarkt) with my grandparents and enjoying all kinds of delicious foods.
-What I remember most of all are these these sweet, perfectly roasted, candied almonds!
+What I remember most of all are these sweet, perfectly roasted, German candied almonds!

 A Christmas Market Staple

 There's always so much to see and do at the Christmas markets.
-There are countless food vendors, craftsmen with handmade goods/gifts, live entertainment, and of course the hustle and bustle of people doing their Christmas shopping and enjoying the holidays with friends and family.
+There are countless food vendors, craftsmen with handmade goods/gifts, live entertainment, and, of course, the hustle and bustle of people doing their Christmas shopping and enjoying the holidays with friends and family.

-Fortunately our little town of Charlottetown in PEI has started holding a Victorian inspired Christmas market every year!
+Fortunately, our little town of Charlottetown in PEI has started holding a Victorian inspired Christmas market every year!
 Yay!
 So I get to enjoy a little bit of my childhood without having to travel so far!

-The food was what always stood out to me with so much delicious food to choose from it would be hard to make up my mind and decide what I wanted to spend my allotted money on.
+The food was what always stood out to me.
+With so much delicious food to choose from, it would be hard to make up my mind and decide what I wanted to spend my allotted money on.
 Would I get a crepe with various sweet toppings?
 A grilled sausage on a bun with mustard and sauerkraut?
 Or some fresh "pommes" ( french fries).

-Making Candied Almonds At Home
+Making Sugar Candied Almonds At Home

-Before we dive into me showing you how to make these delicious crunchy nuts at home, I do want to caution you that working with hot sugar( as this recipe calls for) can be extremely dangerous.
-That doesn't mean you shouldn't attempt this yourself.
-If you have never worked with hot sugar before it is important to understand that by caramelizing sugar, it reaches a temperature in excess of 200F.
-That's really really HOT!
+Before we dive into showing you how to make these delicious crunchy nuts at home, I do want to caution you that working with hot sugar( as this recipe calls for) can be extremely dangerous.

 Sugar bubbles as it cooks and can cause severe burns, which is why this recipe should be made by adults (kids can watch!).
-Sugar can also burn very quickly and as such a deep heavy bottomed pot or cast iron pot should be used to candy these almonds at home.
-Cast iron evenly distributes the heat reducing the chance your sugar will burn on one side of the pan!
+Sugar can also burn very quickly, and as such, a deep heavy bottomed pot or cast iron pot should be used to candy these almonds at home.
+Cast iron evenly distributes the heat, reducing the chance your sugar will burn on one side of the pan!
 The deep sides also help prevent any bubbling over or splatter.

-To make your own candied almonds (or any other candied nut for that matter!), you only need:
+To make your own sugar candied almonds (or any other candied nut for that matter!), you only need:

 - 2 cups raw almonds